-Condensation in an electronic device: concrete solutions
+Condensation in electronic devices: solutions

 Moisture absorbers are often used to protect electronic devices against the effects of humidity and condensation.